williamslab/papi/README.md

 ```
 src/inference.py -i examples/tracts.txt -ind 1 -o test -m scipy-optimize -typ full
 ```
-which will give results for the first line of the tracts file.
-The parameters under which these tracts were simulated can be found in the corresponding ```headers.txt``` file.
+which will output GD estimates for the first line of the tracts file in `test.scipy.map` The parameters under which these tracts were simulated can be found in the corresponding ```headers.txt``` file.

 ## Output